ai-fab/agent-blueprint/README.md

 docker-compose up
 ```

-The main service will be available at `http://localhost:8090`.
+The agent API will be available at `http://localhost:8090/api/...`.
+Pocketbase Admin UI will be available at `http://localhost:8090/_/`.

 ## API Endpoints